zwhbio2017/clipipe/README.md

 # CLIPipe

-CLIPipe(CLIP-seq Pipeline) is an integrated pipeline for analyzing CLIP sequencing data.
+CLIPipe is an integrated pipeline for analyzing CLIP sequencing data.

 ![Pipeline of Tutorial](tutorial/CLIPipe_pipeline.png)